 About Los Angeles

-Along with serving central Los Angeles county, the 323 area code also serves several gateway cities of the region, including Monterey Park, Pasadena, and West Hollywood.
-The area code stretches from as far west as Beverly Hills, through East LA, and all the way east to just slightly past Montebello.
+Along with serving central Los Angeles county, the 323 area code also serves several gateway cities of the region, including Monterey Park and West Hollywood.
+The area code stretches from as far west as Beverly Hills, through the eastern city of Los Angeles, and east to just slightly past Montebello.

 The History of 323

 The History of the 323 California Area Code

 Area code 323 was introduced by the North American Numbering Plan in 1998 as an addition to the state's original area code, 213.
 The state of California added this number to support the constantly-growing Los Angeles population.

 With this split, area code 323 became the primary area code for most of Los Angeles County, leaving area code 213 to cover just Downtown Los Angeles and its immediately adjoining neighborhoods, such as Chinatown.
 As more than 2 million people migrated to the Los Angeles area in the 2010s, the 323 area code was quickly eaten up and set to run out by 2017.

 However, since the original 213 was initially reduced to cover such a small portion of the county, it eventually became an overlay for the 323 area code.
 Today, Los Angelenos still have the option to acquire a 323 area code or 213 area code — for now.

 The largest city in California keeps growing.
 So, unless 323 is your local number, you’ll need to know an alternative method of getting a number with this code.

 How Do You Get a 323 Area Code?